 Your best bet is to travel with Euros, Pounds, or Canadian dollars.
 Exchange rate for U.S dollars will have a 10% fee.

 N.B.
-You can use your wifi card multiply times if all your minutes were not all used up in your first attempt in connecting.
+You can use your wifi card multiple times if all your minutes were not all used up in your first attempt at connecting.

-N.B The Jose Marti airport and mostly likely all other airports will only convert from foreign currencies to CUC.
+N.B The Jose Marti airport and most likely all other airports will only convert from foreign currencies to CUC.
 CUP can be bought in the city centers.

 For those wondering, there are hostels in Havana.
 You can find them on HostelClub.com and airbnb.com Also, tripadvisor.com will have options in case you would like to book in advance.
 If you have no advanced booking, finding Casas and hotels are usually really easy.
 Most tourist attractions are pretty small and you will have hosts greeting you each time you exist the bus service companies and airports asking if you would like somewhere to stay.
 In smaller towns like Trinidad, Viñales, Varadero you can literally walk around and hand pick a Casa that best suits your interest.
 Each Casa that is for tourist accommodation will have a special sign.
 Hotels are available as well.